 The matter was not just limited to Everlane employees only.
 What can you imagine if a well-known personality is seen practicing anti-Black behavior and union-busting?
 The public was raged and the media demanded answers.
 It wasn’t easy to suppress the matter in any way possible as it was now global.

 In June this year, many brands showed up to support the Black Lives matter movement.
 Everlane was one of them.
-But their support wasn’t given any appreciation and was considered hollow to many.
+But their support wasn’t appreciated and was considered hollow to many.
 Who would have believed after the employees confirmed that they have experienced racism while working with Everlane?

 Further Actions and Discussions